 Do you have a patch of woods next to where you live?
 You might consider transplanting some mayapple plants that grow in the wild where you live.
 You can propagate this wild edible fruit for easy harvesting, conveniently close to your house and it is a great addition to any edible homestead collection.
 This woodland plant has a creeping rootstock, and is easily propagated by dividing them.
 Now, early spring is the season to transplant mayapples.

-It was easy to find mayapple plants near us.
-The early spring is a great time to spot mayapples while the foliage is around them is still suppressed, and lagging behind.
+When to transplant mayapple: The early spring is a great time to spot mayapples while the foliage is around them is still suppressed, and lagging behind.
 You may spot them growing in the woods along your road, or in ditches, drain ditches and other shaded places alongside the road.

 I was able to find some mayapple plants in a ditch on the side of the road in my neighborhood, and I gathered the young shoots which were newly emerged.
 Then I transferred them to a wooded and shady area right next to the house.
 I transplanted the mayapples on a cool day in several clusters.
 They “took” very well.
 Their little stems perked up nicely the next morning.
 Just make sure you water them for the first couple of days.